getify/You-Dont-Know-JS/scope-closures/apA.md

 // parameter 'id' (via closure): 3
 ```

 The strange bit here is the first console message.
-Why doesn't that print `undefined`, since at that moment, the shadowing `id` local variable has just been `var id` declared, which Chapter 5 asserts is typically auto-initialized to `undefined` at the top of its scope.
+At that moment, the shadowing `id` local variable has just been `var id` declared, which Chapter 5 asserts is typically auto-initialized to `undefined` at the top of its scope.
+Why doesn't it print `undefined`?

 In this specific corner case (for legacy compat reasons), JS doesn't auto-initialize `id` to `undefined`, but rather to the value of the `id` parameter (`3`)!

 Though the two `id`s look at that moment like they're one variable, they're actually still separate (and in separate scopes).
-The `id = 5` causes the divergence to become observable, where the `id` parameter stays `3` and the local variable becomes `5`.
+The `id = 5` assignment makes the divergence observable, where the `id` parameter stays `3` and the local variable becomes `5`.

 My advice to avoid getting bitten by these weird nuances: